About Paul Bennett (Long version, get some popcorn!):

 Paul Bennett was born to be an adventurer, or least pretend to be one in role-playing games.
 His first real-life adventure was to emigrate from England to Canada in 1967, the year that Canada hosted the World’s Fair in Montreal, the port they landed in.
 His trip to Canada was fraught with excitement, and seasickness, at least that is how his 6 year-old self remembers the one week aboard ship.

 After settling in Southwestern Ontario, in his teen years he happened upon a hobby store where his interest in models began.
-This interest in models morphed into a lifelong interest in all things military and history oriented which, although the interest in models has waned, his fascination with the all things military still continues to this day.
+This interest morphed into a lifelong love of all things military and history oriented.
+Although the hobby of models has waned, his fascination with the all things military still continues to this day.
 It also led him to join the Canadian Air Force.

 At this hobby store, there was also a relatively new book called ‘Dungeons and Dragons’, by Gary Gygax and Dave Arneson.
 Paul was very intrigued with the ability to create his own worlds of adventure.
 He took a copy home (let’s be clear, he paid for it, he did not just take it), and a whole new world opened to him.
-He met new friends to adventure with, joined a role-playing club at the local college, meeting another gamer named David Shaw, who introduced him to his sister, Carol, who became his future wife.
+He discovered new friends to adventure with when he joined a role-playing club at the local college, and met another gamer named David Shaw, who introduced him to his sister, Carol, who eventually became Paul's one true love and wife.

-Paul’s interest in the role-playing genre only grew over the years, both as an adventurer and as a game master, creating a multitude of worlds.
+Paul’s attraction to role-playing games only grew over the years, both as an adventurer and as a game master, creating a multitude of worlds.
 He has been a game master using more than 20 different systems.
 He still has binders from these games with hundreds of notes and stories in them.
 (And yes he may use these as source material for future novels)

 While writing his first two books, Paul spent many hours researching how to self-publish, and how to write a book.
 One interesting item he read multiple times, was that you should write your first book, then throw it away, and write your real first book.
 He did not comprehend that until he had written his second book, and realized that his first book did not do the story justice.
 But come on, he wrote 135,000 words.
 How could he just throw that out?
 To put in all that effort and have it never see the light of day?
 Paul’s creativity took over once again.
 He decided to rework the book, adding six new chapters in the beginning, and trimming ten out that did not progress the plot along, in addition to copious revisions of other chapters.
 In the end, the revised book one is now 124,000 words, and could really be considered his third book with all the changes that he did.

-Phew, that was a long ‘about’, but there was so much to tell to get to where he is now; working on the third book in the series, and another book based in the World of Merceria, with a whole slew of other stories just waiting their turn to be shared with all his readers!
+Phew, that was a long ‘about’, but there was so much to tell to get to where he is now; working on his fourth series, with a whole slew of other stories just waiting their turn to be shared with all his readers!